 The only thing scarier than zombies?
 LEGO zombies.
 Oh, and the dude who spends his time making LEGO zombies.
 I don't want to meet him.

-A particularly fine example of Indian outsourcing.
+Another fine example of Indian outsourcing.